sweattep/modern_quotes/README.md

 >They will be replaced with an enterprise sales staff to target potential new clients, as well as developers focused on business-to-business software products

+>I could pick 22 of us right now and go out and play better than these guys.
+We’d be in this game.

 >I didn't need to go to school for this

 >private, unincorporated, and family-based